tasoftch/skyline-route-annotation-compiler/README.md

 }
 ```

 The @route annotation declares how to reach this action.
-Using URI|HOST|CNT together to filter requests.
+Using literal or regex to describe a request URI.
 You must declare at least a URI annotation.

 Additional declare a specific render to use.